 These gluten-free chocolate oat breakfast bars are perfect for busy mornings or after-school snacks.
 Packed with rolled oats, nuts, coconut and more, they’re wholesome, filling and delicious.
 Simply make ahead and pop in the freezer.

-For people like my husband who commute in to the city everyday for work, mornings are rushed.
-That’s when homemade chocolate breakfast bars are there to save the day.
+For people like my husband who commute into the city almost everyday for work, mornings are often rushed.
+That’s when homemade chocolate breakfast bars are there to save the day!

-It makes it so much easier to back away from the lunch room cookies and donuts if you know what I mean.
-Thank you, thank you, thank you!
+These oat bars make it so much easier to back away from the lunch room cookies and donuts if you know what I mean.
+Thank you, thank you, thank you!!

-Don’t limit these gluten-free oat bars to the morning only.
+Don’t limit these gluten free oat bars to the morning only.
 They’re also a perfect on-the-go, energy-packed snack to get your kids through their after-school activities or to munch on during homework time.
-Their rich and fudgy goodness will satisfy their sweet tooth too.
+Their rich and fudgy goodness will satisfy any sweet tooth too.
 Maybe even have one for dessert!

-Make a batch of these chocolate oatmeal bars ahead of time, pop them into the freezer, and you’ll be ready anytime hunger strikes!
+Make a batch of these chocolate oatmeal bars ahead of time, pop them into the freezer in an airtight container, and you’ll be ready anytime hunger strikes!
 They’ll keep for up to 3 months.

 These chocolate oat breakfast bars are seriously good.
 Be sure to pin for later!

 Chocolate Oat Breakfast Bars (gluten-free)